IIIF/api/metadata_api/metadata_1.1.md

 #### 4.3.
 Technical Fields

   * __@id__<br/>
     The URI that identifies the resource.
-Recommended, but not mandatory, URI patterns are presented below.
+Recommended URI patterns are presented below.

     Usage:
      * A Manifest MUST have an id, and it MUST be the http[s] URI at which the Manifest is published.